Delaware Incorporation

 1. File Certificate of Incorporation

 Delaware corporations are formed by filing a formation document called a Certificate of Incorporation with the Delaware Division of Corporations.
-A blank form can be obtained on the Division of Corporations website.
+The minimum filing fee is $109.
+Here’s a list of everything you’ll need to include:

 As of January 1, 2024, the Financial Crimes Enforcement Network (FinCEN) requires the majority of new corporations to file a Beneficial Ownership Information (BOI) report within 30 days of incorporation.
 (Companies formed in 2024 have 90 days to file.)
 You can submit your report online at no cost.

-This federal report contains name, address, and tax or personal identification information for your corporation, any person who owns at least 25% of your company and/or has substantial control over business decisions, and whoever files your Certificate of Incorporation with the Division of Corporations.
-The information provided on your report is not made publicly available.
+On the report, you’ll need to include the name, address, and tax (or personal identification number) of your corporation, any person who owns at least 25% of your company and/or has substantial control over business decisions, and whoever files your Certificate of Incorporation.
+The information provided in your report is private and will not be shared with the public.

 Can you file my BOI report for me?

 Yes.
-For just $9, we’ll file your corporation’s mandatory BOI report as soon as your corporation is formed.
-We’re here to make sure the process of forming your business in Delaware is as easy as can be.
-That’s why—in addition to making sure you have all the tools to succeed and remain in good standing with the state—we’re prepared to take on the task of filing your BOI report, too.
+For an additional $25, we’ll file your corporation’s mandatory BOI report.
+We’re here to make sure the process of forming your business in Delaware is easy.
+That’s why—in addition to making sure you have all the tools to succeed and remain in good standing with the state—we’re prepared to take on the task of filing your BOI report.

 Delaware corporation maintenance costs: